Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Student visa

-If you have a student or tier 4 visa, there are only a handful of lenders that will offer you a mortgage.
+If you have a student or tier 4 visa, only a handful of lenders will offer you a mortgage.
 You’ll still need to have been in the UK for a certain length of time and will likely need a larger deposit – which can be provided by family members – and it may be easier to be accepted if you’re applying for a joint mortgage with a UK national.

 British National Overseas (BNO) visa